mircealungu/mircea/projects/aiki.md

 ## Future Work
-- prepare the extension for a large scale case study
+- prepare the extension for a large scale case study and for generalizing it (remove the hardcoded redirections to either language websites or programmig; let people redirect to whatever they like)
 	- allow user-definition of any time-saving websites
 	- make the backend ready for publication
 	- design the expertiment